-Here are six suggestions (some of which we’ve mentioned before) that don’t require a contractor (given your DIY capabilities) or a building permit, but a reminder never hurts when it comes to saving money!
+Here are six suggestions that don’t require a contractor (given your DIY capabilities) or a building permit.

 1. Weatherize Your Windows

-- Weather stripping.
-Weather stripping is a strip of foam that seals gaps between windows and doors.
+Weatherstripping is a foam strip that seals gaps between windows and doors.
 It comes in different widths for gaps of different sizes.
-Applying weather stripping around drafty windows will help seal the air around windows.
+Applying weatherstripping around drafty windows will help seal the air around them.

-- Window film insulation.
-Window film insulation protects your windows from hot summer sun and cold winter air, preventing the glass from heating up or becoming cold on the inside of your home.
+Window film insulation protects your windows from hot summer sun and cold winter air, preventing the glass from heating up or becoming cold inside your home.

 2. Replace Your Front Door

 An old front door can contribute to inefficiency just as much as old windows.
 Replacing your old front door can keep out drafts and reduce your dependency on your home’s HVAC system.
-At Tashman Home Center, we carry a variety of doors to meet the needs of our customers.
-You can install your own front door, if you’re handy, or just use Tashman’s expert window and door installers because our crew’s are installation experts.
+At Tashman Home Center, we carry various doors to meet our customers' needs.
+If you're handy, you can install your own front door, or you can just use Tashman’s expert window and door installers because our crews are installation experts.
 If you’d prefer to DIY, check out this video!

 3. Replace Your Light Bulbs

-This is one of the simplest ways that you can improve your home’s energy efficiency is to replace your home’s incandescent light bulbs with ENERGY STAR rated LED Lighting.
-ENERGY STAR estimates that you can save between $30 and $80 by replacing just one bulb, so imagine how much money you could save by replacing all your home’s bulbs!
+One of the simplest ways to improve your home’s energy efficiency is to replace your home’s incandescent light bulbs with ENERGY STAR-rated LED Lighting.
+ENERGY STAR estimates that you can save $30-$80 by replacing just one bulb, so imagine how much money you could save by replacing all your bulbs!

 4. Install Faucet Aerators

-Installing faucet aerators is another way that you can make your home more efficient.
+Faucet aerators are another way to make your home more efficient.
 Water aerators aerate the water and slow your water usage at each faucet.
-Installing an aerator is also really satisfying because only it takes about 10 seconds to put a new aerator on an old faucet.
+Installing an aerator is also really satisfying because it only takes about 10 seconds to put a new aerator on an old faucet.
 With only a few minutes of effort, you’ll reduce water usage in your faucets by about 30%.

 5. Turn Off Electrical Items When Not In Use

-People tend to leave electronics and appliances plugged in and running when they’re not even in use.
-Turning off items like computer monitors when they’re not in use can help save energy and reduce your home’s utility bills.
+People tend to leave electronics and appliances plugged in and running when not in use.
+Turning off items like computer monitors when not in use can help save energy and reduce your home’s utility bills.

 6. Install Solar Powered Exterior LED Lights